A career in railroading can be a pretty daunting and unrelenting job,

 Railroad dates back to the mid-19th century and today operates between

 Claremont and Lebanon, New Hampshire along the Vermont border.
 They maintain their own website and may be contacted there.

 New England Central Railroad: The New England Central Railroad

 northern Vermont and southern Connecticut.
+It operates what remains of the historic Central Vermont Railway.
 The company is currently

 owned by Genesee & Wyoming.

 New Hampshire Central Railroad: This privately owned short line operates two unconnected sections of track in western New Hampshire from Littleton to Groveton and also from North Stratford to Colebrook.
 Visit their website for contact information.